management

 So, now the hard part is over, right?

-It could be that easy if you only have one product that is well established, has a stable install base, has no real competitive threats, where the rate of growth or decline is on a steady and predictable path, and where pricing and average deal size is consistent.
-I have not seen a business like that yet but would have to believe that at least a few of them exist.
+It could be that easy if you only have one well-established product, a stable install base, and no real competitive threats, where the rate of growth or decline is on a steady and predictable path and where pricing and average deal sizes are consistent.
+I have not seen a business like that yet, but I would have to believe that at least a few exist.

 Next, what are you building into your model to maximize accuracy?
 Every product or service offered may be driven by independent factors, so a flat model that evenly distributes sales over time (monthly or quarterly) is just begging to be inaccurate.
 For example:

-- One product line that sells perpetual licenses may be dependent on release cycles ever 18-36 months.
+- One product line that sells perpetual licenses may depend on release cycles every 18-36 months.

 - A second product line may be driven mainly by renewals and expansion on fairly stable timelines and billings.